eye-division/adventure-places/_adventures/_defaults.md

 _options:
   order_number:
     hidden: true
-  image:
+  image_path:
+    uploads_dir: "assets/images/:year"
     width: 1200
     height: 1200
     resize_style: "contain"
     mime_type: "image/jpeg"
   main_image_path:
+    uploads_dir: "assets/images/:year"
     width: 1200
     height: 1200
     resize_style: "contain"
     mime_type: "image/jpeg"
+  content:
+    uploads_dir: "assets/:year"
 _comments:
   title: Page title
+  main_image_path: Image used to represent your page
-  adventure_date: Adventures are ordered by date
+  adventure_date: Only month and year are public
   display_image: Show the featured image at the top of the page
-  main_image_path: Image used to represent your page
   images: Add and edit images here
-  location: add latitude and longitude coordinates here to show a map
+  frontpage: Show this gallery on the homepage
+  homepage_description_markdown: Text used on homepage if shown
   description_markdown: Short text used on summary page
   tags: use tags to link adventures to each other
 ---